-I work in a topic called Algebraic Geometry.
+I do mathematical research in a topic called Algebraic Geometry.

 The main goal of Algebraic Geometry is to classify Algebraic Varieties, which in a wide sense are all geometric objects which can be defined by polynomial equations.
 Obviously, such goal is impossible because of the immense size of the object of study.